When to visit the vet?

 Panniculitis is an inflammatory condition that affects the subcutaneousSubcutaneous means "under the skin."
-In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. fat in dogs.
+In medicine, it refers to the administration of drugs or the placement of implants directly under the skin. fat tissue in dogs.
 This inflammation can be triggered by various causes and leads to palpable lumps or swelling under the skin.

 The most important facts at a glance

-Typical symptoms are lumps in the skin that are firm and easily movable, as well as local redness and pain.
-In severe cases, the lumps can break open and release a yellowish, brownish, or bloody secretion.
-A diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. is made by a clinical examination, supplemented by fine needle aspiration or biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
+Typical symptoms are lumps in the skin that are firm and slightly movable, as well as local redness and pain.
+In severe cases, the lumps may ruptureA rupture is a tear or break in an organ or tissue.
+It can be caused by trauma, illness, or overextension, and often requires medical intervention. and release a yellowish, brownish, or bloody secretion.
+DiagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. is made through clinical examination, supplemented by fine-needle aspirationFine-needle aspiration is a minimally invasive diagnostic technique that uses a thin needle to extract cells or fluid from a tumor, lesion, or organ.
+This sample is then examined microscopically to make a diagnosis. or biopsyA biopsy is a medical procedure in which a small amount of tissue is removed from the body to be examined under a microscope for signs of disease.
 Biopsies can help diagnose cancer and other conditions..
-Blood tests and imaging procedures such as X-rays or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
-In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. may be necessary to rule out other conditions.
+Blood tests and imaging procedures such as X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. or ultrasoundUltrasound refers to sound waves that are above the hearing threshold of the human ear.
+In medicine, ultrasound is used for diagnostic imaging procedures to visualize internal organs, tissues, and blood flow. may be necessary to rule out other diseases.

 Research focuses on genetic predispositions, the role of the immune systemThe immune system is the body's defense system against infectious agents such as bacteria, viruses, fungi, and parasites.
 It comprises a complex network of organs, cells, and molecules that work together to protect the body., and the development of new diagnostic and treatment methods.
 Advances in imaging diagnostics and molecular tests could enable earlier and more accurate diagnoses.